 Continuing from last week, we discuss Hachioji and subcultures.

-moe=feelings of affection, often towards an ideal anime character
+moe = feelings of affection, often toward an idealized anime character

-Continuing from last week, we talked about Hachioji and subculture.
+Continuing from last week, we talk about Hachioji and its subculture.

 Show original text